Optimization of Circular Slip Surface

 This approach usually succeeds in finding the critical slip surface without encountering the problem of falling into a local minimum during iteration.
 It therefore appears as a suitable starting point when optimizing general slip surfaces such as the polygonal slip surface.

-The optimization process can be.
+The optimization process can be restricted by various constraints.
 This becomes advantageous especially if we wish the searched slip surface to pass through a certain region or to bypass this region.
 The restriction on the optimization process can be performed in two different ways:

 - Optimization restrictions are specified as a set of segments in a soil body.
 The optimized slip surface is then forced to bypass these segments during optimization.

 - Another way of restricting the optimization process is to fix location of left or right end point of the optimized slip surface.

 For ITF methods, the surplus sliding force can be used as the criterion of optimization.
 In that case, the optimization process searches the slip surface with maximum value of surplus sliding force Fn instead of the minimum stability factor FS.
 This optimization criterion can be applied when the actual slip surface is not acceptable.
 For acceptable slip surface the optimization process uses the stability factor FS only.